espocrm/documentation/docs/development/how-to-start.md

 #### Javascript transpiling

 Building with *grunt* includes the transpiling step.
-Though you can run it manually with the following commands.
+You can also run it manually with the following commands.

 Transpile all: